 - Mix all dry ingredients together in a large bowl.

-- Use a food processor to blend the onion and beans in tomato sauce together.
+- Use a food processor to blend together the onion and beans in tomato sauce.
 Transfer from the food processor into a mixing bowl.

 - Dissolve the bouillion cube into ½ C of water (hot water is helpful to use).
 Add to the bean mixture.

-- Add the remaining wet mix ingredients to the bean mixture (3 tbsp tamari, 1 tbsp apple cider vinegar, ¼ C oil).
+- Add the remaining wet ingredients to bean mixture (3 tbsp tamari, 1 tbsp apple cider vinegar, ¼ C oil).

 - Stir the wet mix into dry mix.
 Knead with your hands until all dry mix is incorporated and you have one ball of dough.

 - Now it’s time to shape the seitan.
 You can make one large loaf or a couple smaller loaves.
-I like to make 2 pieces as I find it cooks best this way.
+I like to make 2 pieces since I find it cooks best this way.

 - To shape the seitan, rip 2 large pieces (at least one foot long but more is fine) of tin foil and place on the counter.
 Cut the dough in half and place each half onto a piece of tin foil.
 Shape into a log.